 Is it possible to rearrange the numbers 1,2......12 around a clock face in such a way that every two numbers in adjacent positions differ by any of 3, 4 or 5 hours?

 Here's a simple way to make a Tangram without any measuring or ruling lines.

 Can you fit the tangram pieces into the outlines of the workmen?

-Can you fit the tangram pieces into the outline of Little Fung at the table?
+Can you fit the tangram pieces into the outline of the child walking home from school?

-Can you fit the tangram pieces into the outlines of these people?
+Can you fit the tangram pieces into the outlines of the candle and sundial?